ORCAS, SALMON, AND TREES:

 Trees Can't Do It All On Their Own

-We know that saving a species from extinction is much more complex than just planting trees.
+We know that protecting species from going extinct is much more complex than just planting trees.
 Orca are affected by many other factors (like ship traffic and ocean pollution), so there's no doubt that other steps must be taken to ensure their survival.

 That being said, planting trees to restore critical salmon habitat will go a long way towards ensuring that the orca have enough healthy, toxin free food to eat — and it’s an action that can be taken today.
 So what are you waiting for?
 Plant a tree for orcas today!